difcul/aw/3_accessing_and_extracting_data/README.md

 xmllint --xpath '/PubmedArticleSet/PubmedArticle/PubmedData/ArticleIdList' Articles.xml
 ```

-The XPath syntax enables more complex queries:
+The XPath syntax enables more complex queries, try these ones:

 - ```/PubmedArticleSet/PubmedArticle/PubmedData/ArticleIdList/ArticleId[1]``` - first element of type _ArticleId_, that is a child of _ArticleIdList_.
 - ```PubmedArticleSet``` - root elements of type _PubmedArticleSet_;